PRTG/PRTGScheduler/README.md

 Check the [Wiki](https://github.com/PaesslerAG/PRTGScheduler/wiki) for installation instructions.

 # Beta
 Note that this software is currently in a beta state and may contain errors.
+Mainly the validation of maintenance setups needs some work and wrong configurations will cause the sensor to stop working.
+You'll need to check the debug log for the erroneous configuration then.